Getting a Flu Shot Is Cheap or Free. Getting Sick Is Really Expensive

 Your boss knows the flu can cost you and the company money.
 If everyone in the office is taken out at once, there could be a serious productivity lapse.

 Check to see if your company offers employees free flu shots.
-Sometimes, companies will even bring in a nurse so you don’t even have to leave the office.
+Sometimes, companies will bring in a nurse so you don’t even have to leave the office.

 4. Your College Campus